YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * Incompatible with: -OFF

 .. note::
-   If a database is nearly full, and you about to use MUPIP FREEZE -ON -ONLINE, you may want to use MUPIP EXTEND first as a database file extension will either AUTORELEASE or "harden" the -ONLINE freeze effectively into a -NOONLINE freeze.
+   If a database is nearly full, and want to use MUPIP FREEZE -ON -ONLINE, you may want to use MUPIP EXTEND first as a database file extension to either AUTORELEASE or "harden" the -ONLINE freeze effectively into a -NOONLINE freeze.

 **-OVERRIDE**